-There is a new, easy connection to Lake Yojoa via Shuttle.
-You can book your shuttle ticket directly via our website and catch a morning ferry from Utila or Roatan.
-Once you arrive, you’ll see someone waiting for you for the shuttle to D&D Brewery This service departs around 9:30am-9:45am and arrives to Lake Yojoa around 2:30pm.
-The cost is $45 per ticket.
-Click here to book online.
+There is a new, easy, and inexpensive connection to Lake Yojoa via Shuttle!
+You can book your shuttle ticket directly via our website.
+Catch a morning ferry from Utila or Roatan.
+Once you arrive, you’ll see someone waiting for you for the shuttle to D&D Brewery.
+This service departs around 9:30am-9:45am from the ferry dock in La Ceiba and arrives directly to D&D around 2:30pm.
+The cost is $15 per ticket.
+Click here to book online!

 2. From La Ceiba Downtown